oskarth/netpowder/README.md

 ### Where does the name Netpowder come from?

 I like to imagine it as gunpowder for the web.
-Hosting things you make should be a convenient commodity, not a shore.
+Hosting things you make should be a convenient commodity, not a chore.

 ### How does it work?